rsikora96/My_PORTFOLIO/README.md

 ## Raise an issue for...
 - Found a bug
 - New theme
-- Can't find required skill in Skills section
+- Can't find required skill in Tools section
 - Add new social media profile
 - Add new service
 - Add another section